yangwangmadrid/GenCNB/README.md

 - Stoichiometry, Isomer No.: [path code] Hueckel total energy, Hueckel HOMO-LUMO gap
 - Atomic numbers/symbols + Cartesian coordinates

-*NOTE: If the last argument of `gen_belts()1 is `false`, then only path code file is generated without producing any Cartesian coordinates.
+*NOTE: If the last argument of `gen_belts()` is `false`, then only the path code file is generated without producing any Cartesian coordinates.

 #### Example: